 The quick answer is that, like any job, it varies a lot.
 It depends on the size and type of organisation, and if you take on any more responsibility like being on a committee or becoming the chair.

 The biggest factor is the type of organisation and board.
-Charity trustees, by law, are volunteer roles – they usually pay expenses but there is no annual pay.
-This used to be the case for Housing Associations but they now typically pay their board members – anything from £3,000 a year up to more than £20,000 for chair roles of large associations.
+Charity trustees are usually volunteer roles – they usually pay expenses but there is no annual pay.
+This used to be the case for Housing Associations but they now typically pay their board members – anything from £3,000 a year up to more than £20,000 for chair roles of large associations.1

-NHS Trusts and Foundation Trusts all also have boards of non-executive directors.
-At the moment NHS Trusts have a fixed pay of £6,157, which is set by the Secretary of State.
+NHS Trusts and Foundation Trusts all have boards of non-executive directors.
+At the moment (in 2021) NHS Trusts have a fixed pay of £6,157, which is set by the Secretary of State.
 NHS Foundation Trusts set their own pay, meaning a much greater variation – ranging from £7,000 to £21,000 for non-executives.
-This was reviewed in October 2019 and it will be reformed over the next five years to make the difference less pronounced.
-By 2022 all NHS trusts and foundation trust board members will be paid £13,000 a year.4
+This was reviewed in October 2019 and it will be reformed to make the difference less pronounced, by 2022 all NHS trusts and foundation trust board members will be paid £13,000 a year.4

-For company boards, there is almost no limit to how much or little companies can pay.
-The average NED pay for AIM-listed companies is £36,000 and it’s £44,000 for small market capitalisation (SmallCap) companies.
-In the FTSE250 it’s £53,000, while a FTSE 100 NED base salary can be anything from £100,000 – £300,000.
-Chairing a committee will come with a higher salary – this is usually a flat rate for each committee and may vary from committee to committee as some have more responsibility and more frequent meetings.
-The Chair of the board will be paid a lot more: the current chair of HSBC has an annual salary of £1.5m.
+For company boards, there is almost no limit to how much or how little companies can pay.
+The average NED pay for AIM-listed companies is £36,000 and it’s £44,000 for small market capitalisation (SmallCap) companies.5 In the FTSE250 it’s £53,000, while a FTSE 100 NED base salary can be anything from £100,000 – £300,000.6 Chairing a committee will come with a higher salary – this is usually a flat rate for each committee and may vary from committee to committee as some have more responsibility and more frequent meetings.
+The Chair of the board will likely be paid a lot more, but the time requirement also increases.

 Is it worth it?

 This might seem like a lot of money for a part-time role.
-It is, of course, but it is not without its challenges, and generally, the NED community wouldn’t describe it as a fast way of getting rich.
+It is not without its challenges, and generally, the NED community wouldn’t describe it as a fast way of getting rich.
 If you’re in it for the money, you’re in the wrong game!
 Some things to consider when you’re weighing it up…

-- Legal liability: legally, as a director of the company, you are responsible for the business and its future (blog to come soon on this).
+- Legal liability: legally, as a director of the company, you are responsible for the business and its future.
 This is a lot of responsibility for a role where you might only see your fellow board members in person once every one or two months.

 - Reputation: you’re associating yourself – both legally and formally – with a company and what happens to that company.
 You might not have input on every decision, and if something goes wrong you will be involved throughout and will have the reputational fallout.
 Of course, if it does well, there are reputational gains to be made, too.